barryclark/jekyll-now/_posts/2017-10-30-calculating-slis-with-prometheus.md

 ### Using Black Box histogram from "the outside"

-The above approach makes most sense if you can get your metrics from inside your application via white box measuring.
-It can still work with measurements from "the outside", checking end-to-end functionality.
+The above approach makes most sense if you can get your metrics from inside your application via white box measuring, but it can also work with measurements from "the outside", e.g. from checking end-to-end functionality.

-In the simplest case, Prometheus can reach the end to end monitoring application, which collects metrics just as with the white box instrumentation, which then makes it possible to calculate SLIs based on things like "Percentage of log ins which reach time to first use within 3000ms".
-The setup for that could be like this:
+In the simplest case, Prometheus can reach the end to end monitoring application, which collects metrics just as with the white box instrumentation.
+This makes it possible to calculate SLIs based on things like "Percentage of log ins which reach time to first use within 3000ms".
+The setup for that could look like this:

 ![Prometheus End to End Setup 1](/images/prometheus-blackbox-1.png "Prometheus End to End Setup 1")

 This obviously requires Prometheus to be able to reach the monitoring application, and it needs to have a reachable metrics end point.
-In many cases, this is difficult to achieve, and this leads us to a second possibility to get such metrics into the same Prometheus as for the white box tests:
+In some cases, this is difficult to achieve.
+This leads us to a second possibility to get such metrics into the same Prometheus instance as for the white box tests:

 ![Prometheus End to End Setup 1](/images/prometheus-blackbox-2.png "Prometheus End to End Setup 1")

 In this case, we have added two components: An API gateway, and the [Prometheus Pushgateway](https://github.com/prometheus/pushgateway).
-The API Gateway (e.g. Mashape Kong, or, shameless plug for [wicked.haufe.io](http://wicked.haufe.io)) makes sure only authenticated clients may reach the Pushgateway, and the Pushgateway accepts metrics being pushed to it, which it in turn then exposes via its own `/metrics` end point to a Prometheus instance inside e.g. a Kubernetes Cluster.
+The API Gateway (e.g. Mashape Kong, or, shameless plug: using [wicked.haufe.io](http://wicked.haufe.io)) makes sure only authenticated clients may reach the Pushgateway, and the Pushgateway accepts metrics being pushed to it, which it in turn then exposes via its own `/metrics` end point to a Prometheus instance inside e.g. a Kubernetes Cluster.

-FWIW, the second pattern is what we have applied for our production setup; it also allows us to implement alerting on top of the "black box" type metrics.
+FWIW, the second pattern is what we have applied for our production setup; both approaches also allows us to implement alerting on top of the "black box" type metrics.

 ### Wrap up

-I hope you could some insight on how SLIs can be calculated using histogram metrics and Prometheus - fairly easily and straightforward, if you start from the right direction.
+I hope you could get some insight on how SLIs can be calculated using histogram metrics and Prometheus - fairly easily and straightforward, if you start from the right direction.
 Starting with Prometheus can be challenging, but it's - in my opinion - absolutely worth the effort; this applies the more if you are on Kubernetes, but even in a non-containerized environment, Prometheus can make very much sense.

 Obviously there are more things you could write about here, like how black box end to end tests can be written.
 We have very good experience with [Puppeteer](https://github.com/GoogleChrome/puppeteer), but that will be the topic of a future blog post